La Vallée de Jacmel, Haiti

 When complete, the joint project will restore not only the region’s natural infrastructure, but also support the livelihoods and economies – from food security and fresh water supplies to bio-energy, fishery and recreational benefits (read: tourism).
 No less important is the vital role healthy ecosystems play in mitigating disasters.
 If sustainably managed, healthy ecosystems act as buffers against the negative impacts of tropical storms, earthquakes and mudslides – or even prevent them from happening altogether.

 To inspire long-term sustainable involvement and management, the project’s partners are actively engaging La Vallée de Jacmel’s local communities to co-design interventions specific to the region.
 For example, using traditional permaculture methods such as ‘jardin lakou’ for the design of reforestation and ecological restoration activities.
-The Dutch and Haitian Red Crosses continue to assess which areas and communities are most exposed to risks, while the project’s local business partner LEOS is working tirelessly to identify value chain opportunities for sustainable long-term profit.
+The Netherlands and Haitian Red Crosses continue to assess which areas and communities are most exposed to risks, while the project’s local business partner LEOS is working tirelessly to identify value chain opportunities for sustainable long-term profit.

 In addition to creating the landscape strategy and the strategic partnerships, Commonland also supports the design of a (carbon) finance strategy to assure long-term implementation and project monitoring.